BrianMorse12604/151AGroupProject/README.md

 # 151AGroupProject

+## Abstract

+Airbnb is one of the largest short-term rental booking sites and a rental’s ratings can be instrumental in determining its profitability.
+As such, many hosts would like to know how a potential rental location may perform before they purchase it or how they can make improvements to current locations.
+Our goal is to create a predictive model that takes into account information about a rental location to predict the overall rating.
+We will use a regression model with features such as the number of rooms, the price of the listing, and the city of the listing that will predict the overall rating for the location.
+We will further process and transform the data to create new features in hopes of strengthening our predictions.
+We will explore various types of regression models including but not limited to linear regression, ridge regression, decision tree / random forests, and neural networks to determine which type of model best fits and predicts the data.
+By doing so, we hope to create a useful tool for hosts to use when making decisions about a listing.

 Overview of Data:
 Data can be found on [kaggle](https://www.kaggle.com/datasets/mysarahmadbhat/airbnb-listings-reviews).
 We are using the 'Listings.csv' data and the corresponding 'Listings_data_dictionary.csv', which is just a dictionary describing all the fields in Listings.csv.